-The bank opens and the 5% down payment is back article cover image
+Banks are opening, and 5% down payment is back. article cover image

 News/Community Wire/Archive/Nov 6, 2013